simonholliday/BirdNET-Py/README.md

 It is intended as a tool which can simplify access to the BirdNET model for Python developers.
 It has been tested on a Raspberry Pi Zero 2, with analysis of a 3-second file typically taking under 0.8s.

-The code does not store or any captured audio beyond the time it takes to analyze, and does not send any captured audio anywhere.
+The code does not store any captured audio beyond the time it takes to analyze, and does not send any captured audio anywhere.

 ## Installation